frikksol/gpterm/README.md

 # gpterm

-This is a simple tool for accessing chat-GPT directly from your terminal.
+This is a simple tool for accessing chat-GPT directly from the comfort of your terminal.

 The first time you run the application it will guide you on how to add an API key from chat-GPT.